nniiicc/lis546_Sp23/content/overview_and_intro.md

 - Protocol Assignments: Most weeks also have a protocol related assignment.
 If you complete these before our weekly meetings I can give you feedback and help you structure these so that they are useful to your final deliverable.
 You only need to complete these by including them in your final protocol deliverable.
 (20% of your final grade)

-- Protocol: The final assignment that is due on or before `Sunday June 06, 2021` - The assignment is described in detail on this [page](https://norlab.github.io/LIS-546-SPR2021/assignments/01_assignment_overview).
+- Protocol: The final assignment that is due on or before `Friday June 02, 2023` - The assignment is described in detail on this [page](https://nniiicc.github.io/lis546_Sp23/assignments/01_assignment_overview).
 In short, the assignment asks you to envision curating and archiving a set of open data that is focused on a particular topic of interest to a particular audience.
 This builds upon your experience in developing a protocol in DC I. The final protocol can be turned in a variety of formats, but must include all of the components to be given full credit.
 (60% of your final grade)

 ## What to do if you find a mistake in this text

-I have done my best to customize and adapt Professor Weber's course content.
-Since this is my first time preparing the content in this form there will inevitably be mistakes or usability issues.
-If you find a mistake, an issue, or want to make a recommendation for improvement please send me an email `norlab@uw.edu`.
+If you find a mistake, an issue, or want to make a recommendation for improvement please send me an email `nmweber@uw.edu`.
 I promise I want to hear about it.

 **Acknowledgements**

-I wouldn't be teaching this course without the support of Nic Weber and Carole Palmer.
-A significant portion of the content for this course was originally created by Professor Weber and I want to be fully transparent about that.
-I couldn't have done this without his work.
-I also want to include the acknowledgements from Professor Weber regarding the content he created:

-> I have had a lot of help putting together these materials.
+ I have had a lot of help putting together these materials.
 Where possible I have documented these individuals and resources throughout.
-Some explicit thanks is necessary - Jackson Brown, Andrea Thomer, Peter Organisciak, Katrina Fenlon, and Alex Garnett have contributed ideas for exercises, readings, and reviewed portions of each chapter.
+Some explicit thanks is necessary - Eva Brown, Andrea Thomer, Peter Organisciak, Katrina Fenlon, and Alex Garnett have contributed ideas for exercises, readings, and reviewed portions of each chapter.

  <h1><a id="Introduction">Introduction to Data Curation II</a></h1>
 **Original Author: Nic Weber**